iyinraphael/diffableSourceSample-/README.md

             cell.accessories = []
         }
     }

-    recipeListDataSource = UICollectionViewDiffableDataSource(collectionView: collectionView) {
+    // Create the diffable data source and its cell provider. recipeListDataSource = UICollectionViewDiffableDataSource(collectionView: collectionView) {
         collectionView, indexPath, identifier -> UICollectionViewCell in
+        // `identifier` is an instance of `Recipe.ID`.
+Use it to

-        let recipe = dataStore.recipe(with: identifier)!
+        // retrieve the recipe from the backing data store. let recipe = dataStore.recipe(with: identifier)!
         return collectionView.dequeueConfiguredReusableCell(using: recipeCellRegistration, for: indexPath, item: recipe) }